• About

 If you’ve read around on this site a bit, you’ve probably noticed pepitas/pumpkin seeds popping up all over the place.
 That’s because they are chock-full of numerous healthful nutrients you want in your daily diet as much as possible.

-They have decent amounts of a number of other nutrients, including antioxidants, and are a good vegan protein source.
+They have decent amounts of a number of other nutrients, including antioxidants,ย andย are a goodย vegan protein source.
+You can grow protein in your garden by including pumpkins in your veggie patch.

 They’re also delicious!
 Pepitas make a satisfying snack, baked-good add-in, or salad topping.